TheLocehiliosan/yadm/yadm.md

               or
                      yadm stash pop

-              The  repository  is  stored  in $HOME/.config/yadm/repo.git.
+              The  repository  is  stored in $HOME/.local/share/yadm/repo.git.
               By default, $HOME will be used as the work-tree, but this can be overridden  with the -w option.  yadm can be forced to overwrite an existing repository by providing the -f option.
-If you  want to  use  a  branch  other than origin/master, you can specify it using the -b option.
+If you  want to  use a branch other than the remote HEAD branch you can spec- ify it using the -b option.
 By default yadm will ask  the  user if  the  bootstrap  program  should  be  run (if it exists).
 The options --bootstrap or  --no-bootstrap  will  either  force  the bootstrap  to  be  run,  or  prevent  it from being run, without prompting the user.

        config This command manages  configurations  for  yadm.
 This  command works exactly the way git-config(1) does.
 See the CONFIGURATION section for more details.

        decrypt
-              Decrypt all files stored in $HOME/.config/yadm/files.gpg.
-Files decrypted  will be relative to the configured work-tree (usually
+              Decrypt all  files  stored  in  $HOME/.local/share/yadm/archive.
+              Files  decrypted  will  be  relative to the configured work-tree (usually $HOME).
-              $HOME).
 Using the -l option will list the files stored without extracting them.

        encrypt
               Encrypt  all  files  matching  the patterns found in $HOME/.con-